 Reading email in an email app feels like work to me.
 However, there’s a certain class of email that I want to enjoy reading, and Feedbin is where I go when I want to read for pleasure.

 At first, I scoffed at this notion.
-Recently I checked my “Newsletters” label in Gmail and was gobsmacked by how many old issues, across a number of newsletters, had piled.
+Recently I checked my “Newsletters” label in Gmail and was gobsmacked by how many old issues, across a number of newsletters, had piled up.
 What the heck, let’s give this Feedbin hack a whirl.

 The only gotcha, is that for new signups, you have to go into the reader and click the verification link.
 No big deal, but sorta weird.